kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

 This tutorial shows how to expose Service endpoints in multiple namespaces using APIGateway Controller.

 > [!WARNING]
->  Exposing a workload to the outside world causes a potential security vulnerability, so tread carefully.
+>  Exposing a workload to the outside world causes a potential security vulnerability, so be careful.
 In a production environment, secure the workload you expose with [OAuth2](../01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md) or [JWT](../01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md).

 ##  Prerequisites

-Create three namespaces.
+* Create three namespaces.
 Deploy two instances of the HTTPBin Service, each in a separate namespace.
 To learn how to do it, follow the [Create a Workload](../01-00-create-workload.md) tutorial.
 Reserve the third namespace for creating an APIRule.

   > [!NOTE]
   > Remember to enable automatic Istio sidecar proxy injection in each namespace.
 See [Enable Sidecar Injection for a Namespace](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-sidecar-injection-for-a-namespace).

+* [Set Up Your Custom Domain](../../01-10-setup-custom-domain-for-workload.md).
+Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.

+  > [!NOTE]
+  > Because the default Kyma domain is a wildcard domain, which uses a simple TLS Gateway, it is recommended that you set up your custom domain for use in a production environment.

+  > [!TIP]
+  > To learn what the default domain of your Kyma cluster is, run `kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}`.

 ## Steps